Search

 On the day of the photoshoot

 Schedule for your photoshoot to take place on a day when your venue is closed to the public.
-If this isn’t possible, then make sure to alert visitors that a photoshoot is taking place.
+If this isn’t possible, then make sure to advise visitors that a photoshoot is taking place.

 If you’re arranging outdoor photography, plan for bad weather.
 Do you have any back-up options?